tre-x/nukem/README.md

 ### Using Nuke'm

-Simply click on the extension icon and all of your browsing data (+ configured browsing data) will be nuked (cleared)!
+Simply click on the extension icon and all of your browsing data that you have configured will be deleted!
 You can configure what Nuke'm deletes in the options menu, by right clicking on the icon and selecting *Options*.

 ### Screenshots